 We can hear you shouting from here.
 “But TechRadar,” you bellow, “Debian is massive!
 How can you call it ‘rising’?”
 Here’s how: it is definitely a rising distro.
 While Ubuntu did a great job bringing Linux to the masses, many users brought on board by its orange-and-brown glitz and glamour have moved away thanks to a few controversial changes.
 The natural post-Ubuntu route, given the huge amount of shared DNA, is its parent OS, Debian.

 Debian packages are selected for their stability.
 Any 'testing' version of Debian must first go through a 'freezing' process where no new packages are added before it is granted the honour of becoming a fully-fledged 'stable' version.
-This is the case with Debian 9 Stretch, which is named after the purple octopus from Toy Story.
+This is the case with Debian 9 Stretch (named after the purple octopus from Toy Story), which became the current ‘stable’ distribution of Debian in July of this year.